 With digital and offline marketing, you can develop a sales-focused customer journey.
 The omnichannel experience you create will help you find new customers and also expand your base of loyal customers.
 Best of all: with a dedicated approach, it will only take two weeks to set the stage!

 5 From use cases to case studies

 A newcomer to the market, you need to build trust.
-Thus, you may want to consider creating various use cases for your product/service for your target groups, which you will place on your website.
+Thus, you may want to consider creating various use cases for your product/service for your target groups, which you will place on your website and promote through social channels.
 Make sure you address both intended users and the actual buyers.
 They have different mindsets and may expect different gains.

 Your next step would be to approach selected desired customers and offer them to test your product/service.
 Succeeding in this task will enable you to build case studies that will be relevant and convincing to your target groups.

 6 Build slowly or go for growth?